omega8cc/boa/docs/BACKDROP.md

   is 7.1; BOA enforces 7.4), so an account choice below that makes `bee` alone use the newest installed modern version while Drush still honours the choice exactly.
-The matching php.ini always follows the version finally picked, including any per-account `~/.drush/phpNN/php.ini` override.
+The matching php.ini always follows the version finally picked: the per-account `~/.drush/php.ini` applies when its `extension_dir` names the `/opt/phpNN/` tree of the PHP just picked, and the global `/opt/phpNN/lib/php.ini` otherwise.
 Backend identities (root, `aegir`, `o1`-style Octopus users) have the full verb set.
 Client shell identities (`o1.ftp`-style) get the everyday verbs, while destructive ones (database import and drop, fresh site install, `eval`-class